lyubomir-bozhinov/my-manager-readme/README.md

 ## 2. My Role & Values

 ### **How I Define Success**
 1. **Team Autonomy**: The team runs smoothly even when I’m not directly involved in every detail.
+This allows us to scale our impact and ensures everyone feels empowered.
 2. **Reliable Delivery**: We consistently ship excellent work and meet deadlines without sacrificing quality.
+Our stakeholders depend on us, and consistent delivery builds trust and momentum.
 3. **Career Growth**: Supporting you in growing your career, even if it eventually takes you elsewhere.
+Your individual growth fuels our collective success, and I believe in investing in your long-term journey.

 ### **What I Value**
 - **Adaptability**: Good leadership shifts depending on context and scale.